 Less processed food

-Even high quality dog food is heavily processed.
-You also have no idea of the quality of any meat within the food or the filler ingredients used within it.
+Even high-quality dog food is heavily processed.
+You also don’t know the quality of any meat within the food or the filler ingredients used within it.
+You control a raw food diet, so you know everything that goes into it.

 Closer to a natural diet

 Dogs would eat raw food in the wild and evolved to thrive on what they found.
 This is reflected in the raw food we provide them.
+It’s as close as possible to a natural diet and should provide everything they need in a form they are instinctively familiar with.

 Improvements in coat

+Those who feed their canine companion a raw food diet tend to notice a shinier, healthier-looking coat.
 While this is anecdotal, we all know our dogs well enough to notice whether their coat looks better or not, so we take this as an advantage.

 The disadvantages of raw dog food